-With regard to our clinical trial activities, we are continuously monitoring COVID-19 infection rates, including changes from new variants; we are working to mitigate effects on future study enrollment in our clinical trials; and we are evaluating the impact in all relevant countries.
+With regard to our clinical trial activities, we are continuously monitoring the possible impacts from health-related events, including changes from new COVID-19 variants; we are working to mitigate effects on future study enrollment in our clinical trials; and we are evaluating the impact in all relevant countries.
 We remain focused on supporting our active clinical sites in their providing care for patients and in our providing investigational drug supply.
-For a discussion of the risks the COVID-19 pandemic could present to our results, see Part I, Item 1A.
-Risk Factors of this Form 10-K.